What is a Second Mortgage?

 Using a HELOC as a Second Mortgage

 Some banks and lenders offer readvanceable mortgages, which combine a HELOC into your existing mortgage.
-The HELOC portion of a readvanceable portion has a credit limit that automatically increases as you make your readvanceable mortgage payments.
+The HELOC portion of a readvanceable mortgage has a credit limit that automatically increases as you make your readvanceable mortgage payments.
 This lets you borrow your mortgage payments, which is a crucial part of the Smith Maneuver tax strategy.

 To learn more about HELOCs, including how much you can borrow, how much your HELOC payments would be, and the various ways that a HELOC can be used, visit our home equity line of credit calculator.
 The latest rates from various HELOC lenders can also be seen on our HELOC rates page.